-EVIDENCE OF MEETING THE STANDARD Foothill College's Facilities Master Plan (FMP) is embedded in the District Facilities Master Plan and serves as a roadmap for future campus development [III.B.2_01].
+EVIDENCE OF MEETING THE STANDARD Foothill College's Facilities Master Plan is embedded in the District Facilities Master Plan and serves as a roadmap for future campus development [III.B.2_01].
 The capital outlay process, a crucial part of facilities planning, ensures that projects eligible for state funding are identified.
 Both the Space Inventory and the Five-Year Construction Plan communicates the needs of the District and provides information on each room and building [III.B.2_02; III.B.2_03].

 Initial Project Proposals (IPPs) are submitted annually to the State Chancellor's Office, providing an overview of each project's concept and impacts on space [III.B.2_04].
 The Final Project Proposals (FPPs) outline project justifications, final scope, and estimated costs for implementation across all acquisition, infrastructure, facility, and systems projects [III.B.2_05].
 An architectural firm is awarded a contract and collaborates with end-users, facilities staff, the Bond Director, and the construction management team [III.B.2_06].
+When renovations are needed, the process follows Board Policies and district plans.

 The College relies on participatory governance in assessing, planning, and coordinating efforts for effective utilization of space, equipment maintenance, upgrades, new construction, and asset management.
+Program review includes the resource request process where programs can make facilities-related requests that are review by the Finance Allocation Team (FAT), led by the vice president of finance and administrative services.
 The Measures C and G website lists the status and schedule of College projects, and regular progress updates are provided to the Board of Trustees [III.B.2_07].
 The Citizen's Bond Oversight Committee reviews these projects for financial accountability [III.B.2_08].
-Facilities updates are regularly provided to Academic Senate and participatory governance [III.B.2_09; III.B.2_10; III.B.2_11]
+Facilities updates are regularly provided to Academic Senate and participatory governance [III.B.2_09; III.B.2_10; III.B.2_11].
+Sustainability goals are outlined in Board Policy and in the action plans created by the district Energy and Sustainability Advisory Committee (ESAC) [III.B.2_12; III.B.2_13; III.B.2_14].